-Children and Adult Tongue Tie release FAQ are cover below:
+Adult Tongue Tie and Children Tongue Tie treatment FAQ are cover below:

 1. How come my Doctors never told me that my child or I have Tongue tie?

 Training about tongue tie, lip tie Diagnosis and Treatment options is not in the curriculum of a basic Medical or Dental degrees for most Universities.
 For this reasons, your Doctor(s) may not be able to Diagnosed this condition!

 After graduation from his Dental degree, Dr Le had extra training to use laser since 2001, Dr Le has further his knowledge in orthodontics and perform Frenectomy for his orthodontic patients since 2005.
 He is also trained with the Tongue Tie Institute, a world leader in tongue tie training based in Australia.

 2. What happens if we do not treat the lip or tongue tie?

 Tongue functions will be affected in tongue tie patients.
 This mean:

 In childhood: speech difficulties, crooked teeth due poor jaw growth.
 This means that it would cost years and many thousand dollars to treat narrow, small jaw and crooked teeth.

 Adult Tongue tie: head and neck tension, snoring and sleep apnoea may be related.

 3. I think my child or I has a tongue tie.
 Is treatment always necessary?